-SUCH AS: Mothballs flea powders pet shampoos slug bait wood preservatives weed killers Since many of these compounds are especially harmful to fish and other aquatic creatures, they are not approved for use near water.
+SUCH AS: Mothballs flea powders pet shampoos slug bait wood preservatives weed killers are especially harmful to fish and other aquatic creatures, they are not approved for use near water.
 Choose traps over sprays for household insects.
 For pet care, buy ecologically responsible brands of products.
 You'll find more on disposal and alternatives to pesticides and herbicides in Chapter 8, the landscaping section of this booklet.